 While an admissions team or sales team can give an indication of likely detox methods, this is of course finalised and decided upon by the supervising medical professionals present.

 Getting reassurance that the provider is not only ready to detox you based on your needs, but has done so many times for others in the past, is important.

 - How long should detox take, for me?

 - Is dealing with someone with my intake level and addiction history, a normal everyday client for your clinic?

 - Are there suitable staff in the clinic who are equipped to handle detox complications?

-- Is care planning done for me, or is it collaborative?
+- Is the care planning the same for every client, or is it personalised to me?

 - Can you send me an example of what the daily schedule is like, in the clinic?